COVID-19 VISITATION PROTOCOLS

 Coxing is the Preserve’s smallest parking lot and fills VERY early on peak weekends.
 On summer and fall weekends, arrive early to ensure a parking space.

-Take the New Paltz exit 18 off of the NYS Thruway.
+To reach the Coxing Trailhead at 800 Clove Road, Gardiner, NY, take the New Paltz exit 18 off of the NYS Thruway.
 Go 7 miles west (through New Paltz) on Route 299 to the end: make right on Route 44-55.
 The Preserve Visitor Center will be 1/2 mile on your right.
 Go 1.5 miles past the Visitor Center, turn right onto Clove Road, and then bear right at fork.
 After 1 mile, turn left into parking area.